-As-cast V{2.5}Cr{1.2}WMoCo{0.04} displayed a single BCC phase XRD pattern (Fig. 4) where indexes of the crystal planes of the experimental diffraction peaks corresponds to an Im-3m space group with a lattice parameter $a=3.0348\ \mbox{\normalfont A}$ (Table 6).
-This is in good agreement with the ROM (Vegard's law - Vegard, 1921) [36] calculated lattice parameter $a=3.0265\ \mbox{\normalfont A}$ (Table 4).
-This match is consistent with a random distribution of the elements in a single-phase structure, i.e. the BCC solid solution.
+As-fabricated $V{2.5}Cr{1.2}WMoCo{0.04}$ displayed a single BCC phase (Finkel et al, 1969) XRD pattern (Table 2) where indexes of the crystal planes of the experimental diffraction peaks corresponds to a lattice parameter a=3.03 Å (Table 1).
+This matches exactly to the rule of mixtures (Vegard's law - Vegard, 1921) calculated lattice parameter a=3.03 Å. This match is consistent with a random distribution of the elements in a single-phase structure, i.e. the BCC solid solution.
 Additionally, both density measurements, experimental and theoretically predicted, support that the alloy is likely in a random disordered solid solution state.
 The small resultant increase in percentage volume, 13.41%, is attributed to the porosity observed in the as-cast alloy, directly formed from the rapid cooling rates induced by the process of arc-melting.